Why Traditional Sales Training Fails—and How to Fix It

 Why?
 Because traditional sales training is disconnected from strategy, unsupported by systems, and forgotten before the next quarter ends.
-It’s treated as a one-time event—not an operating discipline.
+It is treated as an event, not an operating discipline.

 1. It’s Not Aligned to Strategic Objectives

-Most sales training focuses on activity—calls, meetings, scripts—without tying back to the company's actual growth priorities.
-Salespeople don’t see how training connects to enterprise value, so they tune out.
+Most sales training focuses on activity—calls, meetings, scripts—without tying back to a provider’s growth priorities.
+Salespeople fail to see how training connects to yield, lane expansion, or customer retention.

 Fix It: